Oct

 If God asked us, “Show me your best society,” we would have to show them Marseille.

-Sit on the Bus Long Enough to Sit on Cove and Curse at the Fireworks
+Sit on the Bus Long Enough to Sit in a Cove and Curse at the Fireworks

 On that first dull day, I rode the bus past a cool-looking spot.
 It had a basketball court, mini skate park, outdoor seating, and a sign in big blue letters, “Friche La Belle de Mai.
 I knew that I had to go back the next day.